titobs/udacity-bikeshare-project_github/README.md

 In this project, I will use data provided by [Motivate](https://www.motivateco.com/), a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
 I will compare the system usage between three large cities: Chicago, New York City, and Washington, DC.

 ## The Datasets
-* Randomly selected data for the first six months of 2017 are provided for all three cities.
-All three of the data files contain the same core six (6) columns:
+* Randomly selected data are provided for the first six months of 2017 for all three cities.
+All of three data files contain the same core six (6) columns:
     * Start Time (e.g., 2017-01-01 00:07:57)
     * End Time (e.g., 2017-01-01 00:20:53)
     * Trip Duration (in seconds - e.g., 776)
     * Start Station (e.g., Broadway & Barry Ave)
     * End Station (e.g., Sedgwick St & North Ave)
     * User Type (Subscriber or Customer)
-* The Chicago and New York City files also have the following two columns:
+* The Chicago and New York City files also have the following additional two columns:
     * Gender

     * Birth Year
 * The original files are much larger and messier, and you don't need to download them, but they can be accessed here if you'd like to see them ([Chicago](https://www.divvybikes.com/system-data), [New York City](https://www.citibikenyc.com/system-data), [Washington](https://www.capitalbikeshare.com/system-data)).
 These files had more columns and they differed in format in many cases.
 Some [data wrangling](https://en.wikipedia.org/wiki/Data_wrangling) has been performed to condense these files to the above core six columns.